Leather watch straps are timeless and stylish. In this article, read all about leather watch bands and get ideas for choosing, buying and using yours…

 The first, and probably most obvious, reason for having several different leather watch straps is to expand your watch collection.

 Let’s say, for example, that you’ve a couple of watches on metal bracelets.
-Add a nice perforated rally-style strap, leather NATO, dressy alligator-embossed band and a simple handmade Italian leather strap, in different colours and textures, and you’ve covered virtually every style, occasion and functional base.
+Add a nice perforated rally-style strap, leather military, dressy alligator-embossed band and a simple handmade Italian leather strap, in different colours and textures, and you’ve covered virtually every style, occasion and functional base.
 Best of all, with the right supplier you can do this for well under £100 ($131 or €118) at the time of writing.

 Suddenly that Omega Seamaster 300, Certina DS Action or vintage Blancpain 50 Fathoms can be transformed from an impressive tool watch to a classy, more traditional, accompaniment to your business suit or evening wear.
 Changing the strap is one of the easiest and cheapest ways to radically change the appearance, personality and visual impact of the timepiece on your wrist.